latticexyz/mud/.changeset/twenty-mangos-stare.md

 "@latticexyz/explorer": patch
 ---

-Table cell edits are now only saved when when the value has changed.
+Table cell edits are now saved only when the value has changed.